 Cardiovascular, Renal and Metabolism

-Adults who have symptomatic chronic heart failure with reduced ejection fraction (HFrEF)
+Adults who have a heart disease where the heart cannot pump as much blood as it does in healthy adults.
+This is called symptomatic chronic heart failure with reduced ejection fraction (HFrEF)

 is an oral inhibitor of the DPP‑4 enzyme.
 It is approved in the EU, Japan and other countries for the treatment of: